PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 ## spyder-runtime Environment

-Spyder uses its own `spyder-runtime` environment that is conda based.
+Spyder uses its own `spyder-runtime` environment that is conda based (conda is a package manager that is closely associated with Python but is general purpose and can be used to install Python and non-Python data science packages).
 Spyder is installed in local application data:

 ```
 %LOCALAPPDATA%